Our story begins. Several characters. Multiple plotlines. The adventure of opening a dessert shop.

 - A consistent heat source is desirable.

-- A heavy bottomed saucepan large enough to handle boiling sugar and the resultant reaction when you stir in the heavy cream is not only recommended, but necessary.
+- A heavy bottomed saucepan large enough to handle boiling sugar and the resultant reaction when you stir in the heavy cream is recommended.

 - Do not leave the caramel unattended during preparation.